Symmetry in language statistics shapes the geometry of model representations: Co-occurrence model with symmetry

 Intuitively, we expect that in the absence of other strongly discriminating features, no particular location on a semantic continuum is distinguished over any other.
-Hence, we model this translation symmetry in the co-occurrence statistics as follows:
+If this semantic symmetry holds, its signatures should appear in the corpus statistics; for example, the co-occurrence probability of two months would depend only on the time interval between them, with no dependence on absolute calendar position.
+We model this \textit{translation symmetry} in the co-occurrence statistics as follows:

 \begin{assumption} \textbf{Translation symmetry with kernel $C(\cdot)$.} Let $\tilde C(\cdot)$ be some well-behaved function.
 For any two words $i,j\in\sys$, assume $P_{ij}=P_i P_j \tilde C(\mathrm{dist}(\vx_i, \vx_j))$.
 It follows that the co-occurrence matrix $\Mstar$ (defined in \cref{eq:mstar}) inherits the translation symmetry: